Fort Wayne, Indiana: Government

+Public safety

 Municipal and state laws are enforced by the Fort Wayne Police Department, an organization of 460 officers.
 In 2006, Fort Wayne's crime rate was 5104.1 per 100,000 people, slightly above the national average of 4479.3.
 There were 18 murders, 404 robberies, and 2,128 burglaries in 2006.
 Steve Reed was appointed to the position of police chief in 2016.
 In 2014, former police chief Rusty York was appointed to the position of director of public safety.
 York previously served as police chief from 2000 to 2014.

 The city is currently served by the Allen County Jail in downtown Fort Wayne, controlled by the Allen County Sheriff's department.
 In January 2020, a class action lawsuit was filed by Vincent Morris, an inmate at the jail, and the ACLU of Indiana against the Sheriff of Allen County.
 The lawsuit alleges understaffing of the jail, as well as overpopulation, among other complaints resulting in dangerous housing conditions.
 In March 2022, Judge Damon Leichty of the United States District Court for the Northern District of Indiana ruled that conditions in the jail were in violation of the 8th Amendment and 14th Amendment.
 In his injunction, Judge Leichty ruled that there needed to be substantial progress in the construction of a new jail with expanding capacity.
 Since this injunction there have been 8 proposed sites for the new jail to be constructed, with the most prominent being at the Allen County Sheriffs department training facility land off of Paulding and Adams Center Roads, which the county already owns.
 However, this location is being heavily contested for being on the Southeast side of Fort Wayne, as another negative for an already disadvantaged area.
 At its current location, the jail also sits on what is very valuable land given the city's recent riverfront development, right in between some hallmark developments for the revitalization of the downtown area.

 As of 2010, the Fort Wayne Fire Department included 375 uniformed firefighters and 18 fire stations.
 Eric Lahey was appointed fire chief in 2014.